Our Vision For Unforgettable Experiences

 Pioneers in Sustainability and Regenerative Tourism

-We are proud to say that our efforts have obtained the highest possible level (five leaves) and a 100% score (at the time, unprecedented) with the Certification for Sustainable Tourism(CST), a Costa Rican program that certifies responsible and sustainable tourism.
-We could go on but, some things are better left to a conversation over coffee during your stay.
+There’s a first time for everything, and we are proud that in 1999, we were the first hotel in the country to fully embrace and be certified in Costa Rica's Certification for Sustainable Tourism Program (CST).
+Our efforts have achieved the highest possible level (Elite status) and have consistently earned a 100% score with the Certification for Sustainable Tourism (CST), a Costa Rican program that certifies responsible and sustainable tourism.
+We could go on, but some things are better left to a conversation over coffee during your stay.

 The Finca Rosa Blanca Family

-Finca Rosa Blanca Coffee Farm & Inn is the creation – and heart – of three generations of the Jampol family.
+Finca Rosa Blanca Coffee Farm & Inn is the creation and heart of three generations of the Jampol family.
 For three generations, it has been our dream project.

-We know you’ll enjoy meeting them, as much as we enjoy welcoming you.
+We know you’ll enjoy meeting them as much as we enjoy welcoming you.

 Art Abounds in Finca Rosa Blanca Coffee Farm And Inn